fedebrando/SantaClausProblem/README.md

 - To display **elves' waiting times** (<i>ms</i>), uncomment `#define V3_ELVES_WAIT_TIME_VERBOSE` in `/src/monitor/v3/santa_v3.hpp`

 For a **single-core run**, uncomment the `#define SINGLE_CORE` directive in `/src/main3.cpp`.

+To view the pseudocode for this monitor version, see the file `/pseudo/pseudo3.md`.

 ## Condition variables
 In all three versions, Santa Claus waits for a service request on the condition variable `await_someone`.
 Once he is woken by a group of clients (elves or reindeers), he waits for the elves to be accommodated or the reindeers to be harnessed to the shuttle on `wait_all_passed`, and then proceeds to execute the service (consultation or toy delivery).
 Once the service is completed, Santa waits for greetings from the clients on the condition variable `wait_greetings`.
 In the **third version**, each Santa Claus will have these three condition variables, while, in the **second version**, during the execution of the service, Santa has to wait for the clients to finish their operations on `wait_clients_finish` before proceeding to greetings.